 Etrasimod, an investigational, oral, and once daily S1P receptor modulator, is not expected to provide any clinical benefit to healthy participants.
 In this study, etrasimod will be administered at single doses of 2 mg.
-This study is designed primarily to generate safety, tolerability, pharmacokinetic, and palatability data for the etrasimod mini tablets to support future pediatric studies.
+This study is being conducted primarily to generate safety, tolerability, pharmacokinetic data for the etrasimod tablets in a hybrid DCT design.